adhearsion/Telephony-Dev-Box/README.markdown

 ## Usage

-0. (Asterisk and FreeSWITCH Only): Register your softphone The TDB VMs contain preconfigured "usera" and "userb" accounts for softphones.
+### (Asterisk and FreeSWITCH Only): Register your softphone
+The TDB VMs contain preconfigured "usera" and "userb" accounts for softphones.
 Use the following credentials to register:

 * Username: usera@asterisk.local-dev.mojolingo.com / Password: usera
 * Username: userb@asterisk.local-dev.mojolingo.com / Password: userb

-1. Create an Adhearsion app and configure it to connect to the platform of your choice using one of the following samples:
+### Create an Adhearsion app

+Configure it to connect to the platform of your choice using one of the following samples:

 ```ruby
 ##